Research: Research methods

-This involves systematic empirical investigation of quantitative properties and phenomena and their relationships, by asking a narrow question and collecting numerical data to analyze it utilizing statistical methods.
+Quantitative research involves systematic empirical investigation of quantitative properties and phenomena and their relationships, by asking a narrow question and collecting numerical data to analyze it utilizing statistical methods.
 The quantitative research designs are experimental, correlational, and survey (or descriptive).
 Statistics derived from quantitative research can be used to establish the existence of associative or causal relationships between variables.
 Quantitative research is linked with the philosophical and theoretical stance of positivism.

 The quantitative data collection methods rely on random sampling and structured data collection instruments that fit diverse experiences into predetermined response categories.
 These methods produce results that can be summarized, compared, and generalized to larger populations if the data are collected using proper sampling and data collection strategies.
 Quantitative research is concerned with testing hypotheses derived from theory or being able to estimate the size of a phenomenon of interest.

 If the research question is about people, participants may be randomly assigned to different treatments (this is the only way that a quantitative study can be considered a true experiment).
 If this is not feasible, the researcher may collect data on participant and situational characteristics to statistically control for their influence on the dependent, or outcome, variable.
 If the intent is to generalize from the research participants to a larger population, the researcher will employ probability sampling to select participants.

 In either qualitative or quantitative research, the researcher(s) may collect primary or secondary data.
 Primary data is data collected specifically for the research, such as through interviews or questionnaires.
 Secondary data is data that already exists, such as census data, which can be re-used for the research.
 It is good ethical research practice to use secondary data wherever possible.

 Mixed-method research, i.e. research that includes qualitative and quantitative elements, using both primary and secondary data, is becoming more common.
 This method has benefits that using one method alone cannot offer.
 For example, a researcher may choose to conduct a qualitative study and follow it up with a quantitative study to gain additional insights.

 Big data has brought big impacts on research methods so that now many researchers do not put much effort into data collection; furthermore, methods to analyze easily available huge amounts of data have also been developed.